-- 1. FEMA:HAZMAT On-line Training Assignment - 2.
+- 1. FEMA: HAZMAT On-line Training Assignment - 2.
 FEMA: Incident Command System On-line Training Assignment - 3.
 FEMA: Active Shooter, What do I do now? - 4.
-20-24-Hours of Ambulance Ride-along and Hospital Clinical Experience and Patient Care Reports (minimum of 10-12 from hospital and ride-along)
+24-Hours of Ambulance Ride-along and Patient Care Reports (minimum of 10 ride-along)